-- 0 normal TFX behaviour: always above, only below when larger than zero
+- 0 normal T_FX behaviour

-- 1 always
+- 1 always (same as 0)

 - 2 only when not zero

 - 3 never, not even when not zero

 6.6 Font-based Math Parameters

 While it is nice to have these math parameters available for tweaking, it would be tedious to have to set each of them by hand.
 For this reason, LuaTEX initializes a bunch of these parameters whenever you assign a font identifier to a math family based on either the traditional math font dimensions in the font (for assignments to math family 2 and 3 using tfm-based fonts like cmsy and cmex), or based on the named values in a potential MathConstants table when the font is loaded via Lua.
 If there is a MathConstants table, this takes precedence over font dimensions, and in that case no attention is paid to which family is being assigned to: the MathConstants tables in the last assigned family sets all parameters.